 - Stanley Cup Playoffs

-Reward regular season success and increase fan excitement with an Opponent Draft: the 1-seed gets to pick its first-round opponent from any of the bottom-four seeds (or ideally even from any of the bottom-eight seeds, if you make conferences irrelevant in the playoff bracket).
-Then the 2-seed picks from among the remaining bottom-four seeded teams.
+Reward regular season success and increase fan excitement with an Opponent Draft: the 1-seed gets to pick its first-round opponent from any of the bottom-eight seeds.
+Then the 2-seed picks from among the seven remaining bottom-eight seeds.
 Then the 3-seed picks.
-If you ignore conferences – which arguably you should do, given that with modern private jets it is no longer very cumbersome for teams to fly cross-country in the playoffs – then the top seven teams would get to draft their first-round opponents.
+And so on: the top seven teams would all get to draft their first-round playoff opponents.

 - All-Star Weekend

 - Have the All-Star Game be an Offense-Defense Game: a team of forwards versus a team of defensemen